*Portfolio Website Primer; Introduction + Resources

 Simple paragraph or two about your background, not too personal

-– think about author’s bio on book covers
+– think about author’s bio on inside liners of book covers

 You should at least have an email, possibly a phone number, maybe a mailing address